Among the retail traders I’ve spoken to over the years, more than half say they wish to eventually trade full time from home.

 You’re probably under-capitalized.

 With a more realistic profit expectation, you come to realize that to make $2,000 per month you have to be trading with at least a $50,000 account… and that’s being optimistic.
-More likely, you’ll need around $60,000.
+More likely, you’d need more than that.

 A common mistake new traders make is thinking that they can start with a $300 account and grow that capital into an amount large enough to sustain full-time trading.